yanwenywan/typst-packages/dndcampaign/0.1.0/template/main.typ

 The table above has been set to `dmglavender`.
 The default theme colour is `phbgreen`.

 #fancyCommentBox[
-  "It's Mauve, darling" she said, "very sophisticated.
+  "It's lavender, darling" she said, "very sophisticated.
 You wouldn't know about it."

-  "It's clearly... pinkish."
-The man retorted.
+  "It's clearly... pinkish." her friend retorted.
 ]